SnuK87/keycloak-kafka/README.md

 ![index](./doc/index.png)

-### Requirements
+## Requirements

-Prerequisites
+### Prerequisites

--Java 11 or higher
+- Java 11 or higher
--Maven 3.6 or higher
+- Maven 3.6 or higher
--A running instance of Keycloak
+- A running instance of Keycloak
--Apache Kafka
+- Apache Kafka

 ### Build